 ## Executive Summary

 Glentel is a mobile phone retailer that operates 350+ wireless outlets across Canada.
-The primary issue they are facing is identifying of the traits of their high performers within their organization.
+The primary issue they are facing is identifying the traits of high performing emplyoees within their organization.
 We propose to use natural language processing techniques to extract information from employees’ resumes such as education, employment history and job hopping.
 The Master of Data Science (MDS) team will extract these features and examine to what extent these features contribute to the Glentel employee’s performance.
 This will provide valuable insight to help Glentel decrease employee churn and optimize their hiring process.

 ## Data Science Problem

 Glentel has requested tools to introduce evidence-based procedure to their hiring process.
-In addition to current COVID 19 crisis, it is critical that retail organizations have a deep understanding of their workforces.
-The question our team would like to help Glentel answer is **“What are the traits that are associated with employees who become high performers?”** We want to provide Glentel with quantitative data about their staff to make relevant and timely decisions to help them decrease employee churn and optimize their workforce.
+In addition to current COVID 19 crisis, it is critical that retail organizations have a deep understanding of their workforce.
+The question our team would like to help Glentel answer is **“What are the traits that are associated with employees who become high performers?”** We want to provide Glentel with a quantitative data analysis about their staff to make relevant and timely decisions that could help them decrease employee churn and optimize their workforce.

 ## Data

 Glentel has provided our team with unstructured data of 400 resumes and structured tabular data such as activations, compensation tier and termination reasons.
 Our team has several data challenges that we will need to overcome.
 First, due to no universal resume standards each resume is unique with information spread across the document.
 Additionally, we have documents in PDF, doc, docx, rtf and txt forms.
 The solution we are working on is creating a resume scanner which will transform the resumes into plain text.
 Second, some of the resumes are blank or in an unreadable form.
-Based off of a sample size of 150 resumes we estimate that 5%-8% of the total resumes will be unusable and need to be discarded.
+Based off of a sample size of 150 resumes we estimate that 5%-8% of the total resumes might be unusable and need to be discarded.
 Third, due to Canada being a bilingual nation some of the resumes are in French.
 We have asked our partner, Glentel, to prioritize the English ones.
-Our model will only consider English resumes for now; however, further into the project we can look into translating the French resumes into English.
+Our model will only consider English resumes for now; however, further into the project we can look into translating the French resumes into English time permitting if need be.
 Finally, after discussing this with the partner, we have narrowed down our study to employees who worked at Glentel for at least 3 months, have a resume on file and performance data.
 Moreover, during modeling, we will be splitting the data into train and test splits in order to examine to what extent the patterns we identify in the training set generalize on the test set.
 So, the final training size we are left with is 319, as shown in Figure 1.
-This may result in a low sample size.
-Due to a lack of attributes in tabular form, a good portion of the MDS team’s time and resources will be utilized on data cleaning and feature extracting.
+This may result in a low sample size for a natural language processing (NLP) study.
+Due to a lack of resumes’ attributes in tabular form, a good portion of the MDS team’s time and resources will be utilized on data cleaning and feature extracting.

 <br>